mikewuu/react-beautiful-dnd-tester/README.md

 # Beautiful Tests for Beautiful Drag and Drops

-An expressive API for dragging objects in a test - `verticalDrag(this).inFrontOf(that)`
+An expressive API for dragging objects in a test:

+`verticalDrag(this).inFrontOf(that)`

 ```
 Currently only tested with simple lists.
 Nested lists and dragging from one list to another is currently **not** supported.

 P/Rs welcome!
 ```

 ## Install